 Summary

-This paper presents the first systematic study of how coordination emerges spontaneously among generative LLM agents conducting simulated information operations (IO).
-Using Generative Agent-Based Modeling on a Twitter/X-like platform, the authors deploy 10 IO agents alongside 40 organic agents (split between ideologically aligned and non-aligned) and vary the operational awareness available to the IO agents across three regimes: a shared Common Goal, Teammate Awareness, and Collective Decision-Making via periodic deliberation.
-The central finding is that merely revealing teammate identities to agents — without any explicit deliberation mechanism — produces coordination outcomes nearly indistinguishable from those of explicit collective decision-making, suggesting that distributed mutual awareness alone is sufficient affordance for large-scale emergent influence behavior.
+This paper offers the first systematic study of how coordination emerges among generative LLM agents engaged in simulated information operations (IO), rather than being scripted in advance.
+Using Generative Agent-Based Modeling (GABM), the authors place 10 IO agents and 40 organic agents (half ideologically aligned, half not) on a simulated Twitter/X-like platform and vary how much operational awareness the IO agents have across three regimes: a shared Common Goal, mutual Teammate Awareness, and explicit Collective Decision-Making via periodic deliberation.
+Their central finding is that as operational structure increases, IO networks grow denser, narratives more homogeneous, amplification more synchronized, and hashtag adoption faster — and, strikingly, that merely revealing teammate identities produces coordination nearly equivalent to explicit collective voting.
+The work argues that distributed mutual awareness is a sufficient affordance for large-scale emergent coordination, with direct implications for platform governance and defense against automated influence campaigns.

 Key Contributions

-• First GABM-based study examining emergent (rather than scripted) coordination among LLM agents in IO scenarios.
+- First systematic GABM-based study of emergent (not predefined) coordination among LLM agents in simulated information operations.

-• An experimental framework operationalizing five testable hypotheses linking real-world IO signals to coordination and impact metrics.
+- A structured experimental framework linking real-world IO coordination signals to five testable hypotheses, with operationalized coordination and impact metrics.

-• Evidence that minimal teammate awareness suffices to trigger coordination comparable to explicit deliberation — a governance-relevant result.
+- Empirical demonstration that minimal teammate awareness suffices to trigger coordination comparable to explicit collective deliberation.

-• Public release of code and an interactive dashboard for inspecting evolving social graphs, hashtag diffusion, and agent reasoning traces.
+- Public release of code and an interactive dashboard for exploring evolving social graphs, hashtag diffusion, and agent reasoning.

 Methods